 How Does A Short Sale Affect Your Credit?

 Short sales are often touted as a credit-friendly way to deal with mortgage default.
-However, a short sale can affect your credit by lowering it up to 200 points.
-The higher your score before the sale, the bigger impact it will have.
-If your credit is already low, it won’t make as much of a difference.
+A short sale is still a negative mark on your credit report, but credit reporting agency Experian says the impact can be less serious–especially if you manage to keep your payments up to date until the sale.
 Like a foreclosure, a short sale will remain on your credit report for 7 years.
 However, remember that the impact of negative items on your report gets smaller over time, so you’ll be able to improve your score within a couple of years.
+If you’re hoping to finance another home, you may be able to do so sooner after a short sale than after a foreclosure.

 In some cases, your lender won’t even report the forgiven debt to the credit bureaus so you won’t a serious credit impact at all.